 We will continue to provide funding to local districts to incorporate and embed new and creative ways to braid academic skills into CTE coursework.
-For example, ISD 742 is piloting three new courses: Geometry in Construction Design; Analytic and Financial Algebra II; and Video Game Literature, Communication and Composition.
+For example, ISD 742 is finding success in new courses: Geometry in Construction Design: Analytic and Financial Algebra II; Video Game Literature, Communication and Composition, and Public Safety and Law Enforcement.